 The way that you handle your customer service inquiries has a huge impact on customer loyalty.
 When a customer reaches out with a question or a problem, they want an answer quickly.
 One bad experience or too many steps to reach a resolution means you could lose a customer.

 Customers may start their request via phone, chat, SMS, email, or social media and choose to move to another channel depending on their need.
 Salesforce research has found that 76% of customers prefer different channels depending on the context.

 A good case management system ensures a seamless process for both the customer and the service agent from start to finish, no matter the communication channel.
-It connects the entire service organization and gives agents everything they need to resolve a case, including activity history, next best actions, and critical customer information.
+It connects the entire service organisation and gives agents everything they need to resolve a case, including activity history, next best actions, and critical customer information.

 A modern case management platform pulls customer requests into a database, where customer service agents can view and respond to them.
-Case management tools allow agents to categorize and manage requests.
+Case management tools allow agents to categorise and manage requests.
 Other team members can also review cases and resolutions and aggregate information to help the company improve products and business processes.

 A case management system has many benefits beyond resolving customer concerns.
 Consider these added impacts: